 With more and more customers opting for smaller houses and smaller yards, the options for landscaping can become difficult.

-Trees not only offer multiple benefits to the environment and to us, they are also aesthetically pleasing when showcased in a yard.
+Trees not only offer multiple benefits to the environment and to us, but they are also aesthetically pleasing when showcased in a yard.
 The average home consists of 2,500 square feet, almost double the house size in the 1970s, according to U.S. Census data, but that means yards are shrinking and leaving less space for trees.
-Here we’ve complied a few beautiful and eye-catching smaller tree options your clients are sure to love, even if they don’t have a lot of space to work with.
+Here we’ve compiled a few beautiful and eye-catching smaller tree options your clients are sure to love, even if they don’t have a lot of space to work with.

 Japanese maple (Acer palmatum)

 The Japanese maple is a small deciduous tree with a broadly spreading crown with a layered branching structure.
 This species’ leaves are hand-shaped and can range from 2 to 5 inches long and have five or seven lobes.
 Leaves emerge in early spring.
 Summer leaves are green, and autumn leaf colors can range from orange to yellow or red to purple.
 Flowers can begin to bloom in May and June and are pollinated by insects.
 They typically grow 15 to 25 feet tall and have a spread equal to or greater than the height.